The Left Hand of Darkness: Setting

 The Left Hand of Darkness is set in the fictional Hainish universe, which Le Guin introduced in her first novel Rocannon's World, published in 1966.
 In this fictional history, human beings did not evolve on Earth, but on Hain.
 The people of Hain colonized many neighboring planetary systems, including Terra (Earth) and Gethen, possibly a million years before the setting of the novels.
 Some of the groups that "seeded" each planet were the subjects of genetic experiments, including on Gethen.
 The planets subsequently lost contact with each other, for reasons that Le Guin does not explain.
-Le Guin does not narrate the entire history of the Hainish universe at once, instead letting readers piece it together from various works.
+Le Guin does not provide the entire history of the Hainish universe at once, instead letting readers piece it together from various works.

-The novels and other fictional works set in the Hainish universe recount the efforts to re-establish a galactic civilization.
+The novels and shorter works recount the efforts to re-establish a galactic civilization.
 Explorers from Hain as well as other planets use interstellar ships traveling nearly as fast as light.
-These take years to travel between planetary systems, although the journey is shortened for the travelers due to relativistic time dilation, as well as through instantaneous interstellar communication using the ansible, a device invented during the events described in The Dispossessed.
+These take years to travel between planetary systems, though the journey is shorter for the travelers due to relativistic time dilation.
+The society has access to instantaneous interstellar communication using the ansible, a device invented during the events described in The Dispossessed.
 This galactic civilization is known as the "League of All Worlds" in works set earlier in the chronology of the series, and has been reconstructed as the "Ekumen" by the time the events in The Left Hand of Darkness take place.
 During the events of the novel, the Ekumen is a union of 83 worlds, with some common laws.
 At least two "thought experiments" are used in each novel.
-The first is the idea that all humanoid species had a common origin; they are all depicted as descendants of the original Hainish colonizers.
+The first is the idea that all humanoid species had a common origin as descendants of the original Hainish colonizers.
 The second idea is unique to each novel.